Chicken Adobo is a popular Filipino dish that combines soy sauce, peppercorns and white vinegar to create huge flavor.

 How to Make Chicken Adobo in the Instant Pot

 The method for making this dish is the same for the skillet or the Instant Pot.
-The key element of the dish is that the chicken be allowed to stew in the marinade until it become very tender.
+The key element of the dish is that the chicken be allowed to stew in the marinade until it becomes very tender.
 In the skillet this process takes about 30 minutes.
 You’ll need only half that time in the Instant Pot.

 Here is the simplest way to cook Chicken Adobo: